max-drexler/easymq/README.md

 ## Usage

-EasyMQ uses 'configuration variables' to make interacting with RabbitMQ trivial.
+QuickMQ uses 'configuration variables' to make interacting with RabbitMQ trivial.
 For example, publishing to your default server and exchange with default credentials can be done in two lines of code.

 ```
-import easymq
+import quickmq as mq

-easymq.publish('Hello World!')
+mq.publish('Hello World!')
 ```

 Configuration variables are not required.
 The previous code can be generalized to connect to any server(s) with any credentials as follows.

 ```
-import easymq
+import quickmq as mq

-easymq.connect('server1', 'server2', auth=('username', 'password'))
+mq.connect('server1', 'server2', auth=('username', 'password'))

-easymq.publish('Hello World!', exchange='amq.topic', key='intro.test')
+mq.publish('Hello World!', exchange='amq.topic', key='intro.test')
 ```

 This will publish 'Hello World!' to the 'amq.topic' exchange on both server1 and server2.